gtprgman/algorithms/README.md

 JMerges.java : demonstrates Merge Sort Algorithm.
 CJMerges folder : contains equivalent implementations of JMerges in the Modern C++. mixutil.h : a modern c++ common utilities.
-TEST_MIXTURES.cpp : a demonstration tester of mixutil.h
+TEST_MIXTURES.cpp : a demo tester for mixutil.h
+TEST_MIXS_02.cpp : other version of demo tester for mixutil.h